IlzeTheGreat/Scraper/README.md

 ***

 ## Task
-To create a web data scraper.
+To create a web data scraper that will request, extract, transform and format data.

 ## Description
 Let's scrape data and return a CSV of the TOP 25 trending repositories from Github.